FahimF/JLToast/README.md

 <br />
 ![Third Screenshot](https://raw.github.com/Joyfl/JLToast/master/Screenshots/JLToast-Screenshot-3.png)

-JLToast is under [WTFPL](http://www.wtfpl.net/).
-You can do what the fuck you want with JLToast.
+This fork of JLToast is under DWYWPL - Do What You Will Public License :) Do whatever you want either personally or commercially with the code but if you'd like, feel free to attribute in your app.